Majjhima Nikāya

-The Majjhima Nikāya ("Collection of Middle-length Discourses") is a Buddhist scripture collection, the second of the five Nikāyas, or collections, in the Sutta Pitaka, which is one of the "three baskets" that compose the Pali Tipitaka (lit.
+The Majjhima Nikāya ("Collection of Middle-length Discourses") is a Buddhist scripture collection, the second of the five Nikāyas, or collections, in the Sutta Piṭaka, which is one of the "three baskets" that compose the Pali Tipitaka (lit.
 "Three Baskets") of Theravada Buddhism.
-Composed between 3rd century BCE and 2nd century CE.
+It was composed between 3rd century BCE and 2nd century CE.
 This nikaya consists of 152 discourses attributed to the Buddha and his chief disciples.